 Kids go through clothes like boxes of Cheerios.
 We say: don’t spend a lot of money on play wear and school clothes.
 By the time kids wear them or use them once or twice, who can tell if they’re new or used anyway?

 Also look at consignment stores.
-There are some that handle only children’s clothing.
+Some specialize in children’s clothing.
 You can find quality clothes (some with the tags still on them) for a fraction of what they cost at Macy’s or Sears.
-Yes, sizes might be limited but you could get lucky and find just the right dress for Christmas or Easter.
+Yes, sizes might be limited, but you could get lucky and find just the right dress for Christmas or Easter.
 Worn once or twice, you can take it back to the consignment store later and make part of your money back.
-You also can take your barely worn kids’ clothes to consignment shops to sell, to help defray the cost of dressing your youngsters.
+You also can take your barely worn kids’ clothes to consignment shops to sell and help defray the cost of dressing your youngsters.
 (Buying and selling at the big consignment sales is also an option in major cities.)